escortnotice/Kubernetes_example_tutorial_yml/SampleProjectForK8sDeployment/ReadMe.txt

 2) Run the "BasicLoginApp-kube-pathbased-ingress.yml" file

-# You can refer both the projects ReadMe files for more details about the project.
+# You can refer both the projects ReadMe files for more details about the project